GeoCat/qgis-bridge-plugin/docs/source/server_configuration.rst

 .. image:: ./img/servers_mapserver.png

 Under *Storage*, configure how |short_name| should save the MapServer data.
 Choose *Local path* to store all files on the local file system.
 Choose *FTP service* to transmit the files over FTP to the online MapServer instance.
 Depending on which option is selected, you will see some additional parameters that must be configured:

 .. image:: ./img/servers_mapserver2.png

+Proxies & certificates
+######################

+The GeoNetwork and GeoServer connections mentioned above communicate with the server over HTTP(S) and all their outgoing traffic is handled by the Python ``requests`` library.
+Currently, |app_name| does *not* provide a way to set up a proxy server for these connections, and any QGIS proxy settings that may have been defined are ignored.
+There are plans to add proxy support in future QGIS |short_name| releases.

+Any QGIS SSL certificate settings are also ignored, which means that |short_name| will *not* be able to connect to servers that use self-signed certificates, for example.
+However, there is a workaround to this problem.
+You could set a system environment variable called ``REQUESTS_CA_BUNDLE`` that points to a *.pem* certificate bundle.
+This bundle should include the root certificate and any intermediate certificates that are required to verify the authenticity of the server certificate.